The Follies of Free Trade

 America is in open competition with the very countries from whom we buy our goods and finance our government.
 These countries supply our consumption while simultaneously competing fiercely against our companies in international markets.
 India, Japan and China consistently rail against “protectionism” in the U.S., because they do not want their unfettered access to the U.S. market tampered with.

-The U.S. is told that it must oblige to its commitment to free trade — not because it is in OUR best interest, but because it is in our foreign creditors’ best interest.
+The U.S. is told that it must adhere to its commitment to free trade — not because it is in OUR best interest, but because it is in our foreign creditors’ best interest.
 Foreign exporters finance our government so the U.S. can continue functioning, and then they make all of their money back through the goods we buy from them.
 The U.S. government then pays back its finance charges, and over time foreign financiers virtually double their investments.
-The United States is told that it must keep up its end of the free trade bargain, while other nations seem to skirt the rules.
+The United States is told that it must keep up its end of the free trade bargain, while other nations skirt the rules.
 They often use hostile practices to put American companies out of business and capture sectors of the market.

 Other countries limit and restrict the amount of American-made goods flowing into their markets.
 The United States puts up no such regulations, and is thus flooded with foreign-made goods.
 The WTO, NAFTA, and other free trade agreements favor the major producers in this equation, and right now, the U.S. is not one of them.
 We are told by these international trade regimes that we cannot protect our own economy, because we must instead open our markets up to all foreign interests.